GuyKahlon/Algorithms-Data-Structures-with-Swift-/Algorithms.md

 ###Check if an array of integers contains two elements that sum to a third element in the array.

-Solution:<br />
-Actually we just need to check if there are triplet the the sum is equal to zero.<br />
-And with binary search we can do it efficiently<br />

 ```swift
 func findTriplet(array: [Int]) -> Bool {